I am only going to talk about one commonly proposed solution to the excessive

 Look for the specific feature of the language that would make this code faster

 without considering anything else.
-In this case, replace the if else
+In this case, replace the if else chain with

-statement, netting you a few microseconds (making this replacement a
+a switch statement, netting you a few microseconds (making this replacement a

 literal micro-optimization) for maybe 30 seconds of your time.